chelizideche/myesphomecomponents/components/tas5805m/README.md

 The last setting of the Enable TAS5805M EQ Controls is restoired and if it cannot be restored, enables EQ Controls.

 ## Announce Volume Template Number
-The example YAML defines a template number used in conjuction with<BR>
+The example YAML defines a Announve Volume template number which used in conjuction with<BR>
 ***speaker:*** and ***media_player:*** YAML configurations<BR>
-allowing the announcement_pipeline audio volume to be adjusted separate to the media_pipeline volume.
+adjusts the announcement_pipeline audio volume separately to the media_pipeline volume.

 ## EQ Gain Configuration Numbers
 Configuration of the 15 EQ Gain Bands is shown in the example YAML.<BR>